SoftwareAG/c8y-docs/content/concepts/introduction-bundle/hardware-kits-and-software-libraries.md

 weight: 20
 ---

-Cumulocity offers a wide range of functionality for interfacing IoT devices and other IoT-related data sources with the Cumulocity IoT platform.
+Cumulocity IoT offers a wide range of functionality for interfacing IoT devices and other IoT-related data sources with the Cumulocity IoT platform.

 We offer generic client libraries for [C++](/device-sdk/cpp) and [C#](/device-sdk/hello-mqtt-cs-0).
 If your device uses a completely proprietary runtime environment, you can always  use [MQTT](/device-sdk/mqtt) and [SmartREST 2](/device-sdk/rest).
 These will work on practically any Internet-connected device today, down to the smallest systems.